pierrediedhiou/cybersecurity-journey/glossary.md

 - **Spear Phishing** — A targeted phishing attack where emails are crafted to appear from a trusted source known to the recipient such as a manager or colleague
+- **SDLC** — Software Development Life Cycle, the process of planning, creating, testing and deploying software.
+Security should be integrated at every phase
+- **STAR** — Security Test Audit Report, the standardized report format prescribed by OSSTMM
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to